 I have read the information in this consent form.
 I have had the chance to ask questions about this study, and those questions have been answered to my satisfaction.
 I am at least 18 years of age, and I agree for my child to participate in this research project.
 I understand that I will receive a copy of this form after it has been signed by me.

-information of your assessor) who may be reach address if you like). ned at (XXX) XXX-XXXX.
-(You can also in include your ema
+If you have questions, want more information information of your assessor) who may be reach address if you like).

 Student Name (print)

 Parent Name (print

-Parent Signature - DATE
+Parent Signature DATE